-For many people, especially on the left, the conclusion seemed inescapable.
+So for many people, especially on the left, the conclusion seemed inescapable.
 The arms control process was a sham, a fraud.
-The SALT II Treaty was not disarmament, or even arms control.
+The SALT II treaty was not disarmament, or even arms control.
 It would simply pave the way for yet more military spending.
-As Richard Barnet, a former Kennedy administration official, put it in a Washington Post op-ed article, the treaty had "secured the acquiescence of the military in both countries because it ratifies the huge weapons acquisition programs both are pushing."
-In the United States, in particular, SALT was "something to stir the hearts of generals, defense contractors and senators from states brimming with military reservations and arms plants."
+As Richard Barnet, a former Kennedy administration official, put it in a Washington Post op-ed piece, the treaty had "secured the acquiescence of the military in both countries because it ratifies the huge weapons acquisition programs both are pushing."
+In America in particular, SALT was "something to stir the hearts of generals, defense contractors and senators from states brimming with military reservations and arms plants."
 The sense of disillusionment, perhaps even of betrayal, was palpable.

-But none of this meant that hawkish observers were particularly happy with the SALT process.
-From the start, the hardliners had been wary of strategic arms control.
-They might have recognized that in the post-Vietnam period Congress would not support a major U.S. military buildup.
-They also may have acknowledged, somewhat grudgingly, that in those circumstances an active arms control policy might be of value in limiting what the Soviet Union would otherwise do.
-But they thought SALT would have a certain lulling effect and make it harder for people to see the Soviet threat for what it was, and this perhaps caused them to lean harder against détente than they otherwise might have.
-They certainly attacked SALT I for being tantamount to U.S. acceptance of Soviet strategic superiority (under the agreement the USSR could deploy a larger missile force than the United States could).
-Kissinger felt all this was deeply unfair.
-Those inequalities, he pointed out, were the result of policies each side had adopted long ago, and before 1972 analysts who were now denouncing SALT had been perfectly willing to live with such disparities.
+But none of this meant that the right, for its part, was particularly happy with the SALT process.
+From the start, the conservatives had been wary of strategic arms control.
+They might have recognized, in the early 1970s, that in the post-Vietnam period the Congress would not support a major U.S. military buildup, and they might have acknowledged, somewhat grudgingly, that in those circumstances an active arms control policy might be of value in terms of limiting what the Soviets would otherwise do.
+But they thought SALT would have a certain lulling effect and make it harder for people to see the Soviet threat for what it was, and that perhaps led them to lean harder against détente than they otherwise might have.
+With regard to arms control, they certainly attacked the SALT I agreement for being tantamount to an American acceptance of Soviet strategic superiority, and indeed under the agreement the USSR could deploy a larger missile force than the United States could.
+Kissinger, to be sure, felt all this was deeply unfair.
+Those inequalities, he pointed out, were the result of policies each side had adopted long ago, and before 1972 people had been perfectly willing to live with those disparities.
 Why, then, was it so outrageous that the 1972 agreement was built on that reality?
-Was it not absurd that "force levels unilaterally established by the United States for over ten years by administrations of both parties-without opposition" were suddenly "declared 'dangerous' when embodied in an agreement"?120 If opponents of SALT were so concerned that U.S. missiles were not
+Wasn't it absurd that "force levels unilaterally established by the United States for over ten years by administrations of both parties-without opposition" were suddenly "declared 'dangerous' when embodied in an agreement"?
+And if people didn't think America's missiles were big enough, there was nothing in the agreement to prevent the country from building missiles with much larger throwweights.
+"If we want a bigger missile," he said, "why

-^{118.} Kissinger, Years of Renewal, p.
-292. On the general issue of perverse effects, see the insightful analysis in Bruce Berkowitz, Calculated Risks: A Century of Arms Control, Why It Has Failed, and How It Can Be Made to Work (New York: Simon and Schuster, 1987), chs.
-2-3.
+118 Kissinger, Years of Renewal, p.
+292. On the general issue of perverse effects, see the very interesting analysis in chs.
+2 and 3 in Bruce Berkowitz, Calculated Risks: A Century of Arms Control, Why It Has Failed, and How It Can Be Made to Work (New York: Simon and Schuster, 1987).

-^{119.} Richard Barnet, "Do We Want to End the Arms Race?"
-The Washington Post, 9 September 1979, p.
-A19.
+119 Richard Barnet, "Do We Want to End the Arms Race?"
+The Washington Post, 9 September 1979.

-^{120.} Kissinger, Years of Upheaval, p.
+120 Kissinger, Years of Upheaval, p.
 1007.
 See also Kissinger, White House Years, p.
 1245.

-big enough, nothing in the agreement prevented the Congress from authorizing the deployment of missiles with much larger throw weights.
-"If we want a bigger missile," he said, "why aren't we building one?
+aren't we building one?
 Who's stopping us?"
-But the hardliners maintained that such arguments missed the point.
+121 But from the conservatives' point of view those arguments missed the point.
 SALT was the great symbol of détente, and it was the détente policy itself that was the real target of their complaints.
 The whole idea of developing a friendly relationship with the USSR they found deeply distasteful.
-Any agreement that seemed to put a seal of approval on what the Soviet Union was doing, above all in the military area, did not sit well with them.
+And an agreement which seemed to be putting America's seal of approval on what the Soviets were doing, above all in the military area, did not sit well with them at all.